rafaeljc/code-dojo/README.md

 Welcome to **Code Dojo** — a space for sharpening the mind through consistent practice in data structures, algorithms, and problem-solving.

-> Like a martial artist in a dojo, I believe mastery is built through deliberate repetition, reflection, and growth.
+> "The way is in training."
+>
+> — Miyamoto Musashi

+Just as a martial artist trains daily in the dojo to master their craft, this repository is my training ground for mastering computer science fundamentals and developing strong problem-solving skills through deliberate, focused practice.

 ## 🎯 Purpose

-It's a long-term commitment to:
+This is a long-term commitment to continuous improvement through:
-- Practice regularly
+- **Regular Practice** — Solving problems consistently to build and maintain skills
-- Understand core computer science concepts
+- **Deep Understanding** — Going beyond solutions to truly grasp core computer science concepts
-- Reflect and refine my approach
+- **Thoughtful Reflection** — Analyzing approaches, learning from mistakes, and refining techniques
+- **Knowledge Building** — Creating a personal reference of patterns, solutions, and insights

 ## 📁 Structure

 Each problem has its own folder with:
 - `solution.*` — My implementation
-- `explanation.md` — Problem statement, thought process and complexity analysis
+- `README.md` — Problem statement, thought process and complexity analysis

 Problems come from:
 - [LeetCode](https://leetcode.com/)